ariyanzri/Capstone1_Foss/README.md

 ### Reza
-I am a second year PhD student at department of hydrology and atmopheric sciences of the Universtiy of Arizona.
-Here, we will try to design a beautifull GitHub page as a team!
+I am a second year PhD student at department of hydrology and atmopheric sciences of the Universtiy of Arizona focused on precipitation retrieval in high latitudes and cold regions.